Eligibility for Mesothelioma VA Pension Benefits

 - Countable Income: This refers to a veteran’s current financial situation.
 Applicants must disclose all income sources such as other pension monies, earnings from employment, and any interest or dividends from savings or investments.
 How much money a veteran makes affects their pension rate (how much money the pension will pay).
 Low-income veterans receive more pension.

 - Net Worth: Disability pension applicants also have to disclose their entire net worth including stocks, bonds, and mutual fund annuities.
 Real estate holdings are also assessed, however, personal residences are excluded from a net worth calculation.

 - Honorably Discharged: Military veterans must be honorably discharged from their military branch to qualify for pension benefits.
-Length of service is not the main factor.
+The length of service is not the main factor.
 It’s the performance level that matters.
 Veterans who were dishonorably discharged are not eligible to apply for any VA compensation or healthcare benefits under any circumstances.
 That includes disability pensions.

 - Service Documents: Veterans must have documented support that they were employed by a military department.
-This can be discharged papers, service certificates or government-issued identification.
+This can be discharged papers, service certificates, or government-issued identification.
 It’s helpful to have records showing service occupations and posting locations that coincide with how the disability developed.

 - Medical Proof: Applicants for supplementary pension benefits must prove they have a medically-diagnosed disability.
 Normally, this support comes from a primary physician providing VA with a report outlining their patient’s medical history and diagnostic assessment.
-It should include a summary of how the disability developed, how it currently affects the claimant and what the long-term prognosis is.
+It should include a summary of how the disability developed, how it currently affects the claimant, and what the long-term prognosis is.